Social Entrepreneurship in Legacy Cities

 Public Infrastructure and Economic Development

-is a complete analysis of federal, state, and local policies that have
+will complete an analysis of federal, state, and local policies that

 development purposes.
 Models will be recommended for Michigan with

 Women Who Weld